Tom Petty: Death

-Petty was found unconscious at his home, not breathing and in cardiac arrest, in the early morning hours of October 2, 2017.
-He was resuscitated and taken to the UCLA Medical Center in Santa Monica, California, where he died at 8:40p.m.
-PDT after premature reports of his death throughout the day.
-A memorial service was held at the Self-Realization Fellowship Lake Shrine in Pacific Palisades, Los Angeles, on October 16, 2017, four days before what would have been his 67th birthday.
-Hours prior to Petty's death, the Las Vegas shooting occurred, which became the deadliest mass shooting committed by an individual in United States history.
-This led to initial confusion over Petty's state; his death was incorrectly announced, and several celebrities (including Courtney Love, Kid Rock, Cyndi Lauper and Lin-Manuel Miranda) made statements expressing their sadness.
-The announcement of his death was soon retracted, only to be then confirmed again—although this time correctly.
+On October 1, 2017, Petty's wife Dana York found him not breathing and in cardiac arrest at their home.
+He was resuscitated and taken to the UCLA Medical Center in Santa Monica, California, where he was put on life support.
+He died at 8:40 p.m.
+PDT on October 2.
+There had been premature reports of his death throughout the day.

+A memorial service for Petty was held at the Self-Realization Fellowship Lake Shrine in Pacific Palisades, Los Angeles, on October 16, 2017.

-On January 19, 2018, the Los Angeles County Medical Examiner announced that Petty had died of "multisystem organ failure due to resuscitated cardiopulmonary arrest due to mixed drug toxicity", which was reported by Rolling Stone as an "accidental overdose", a combination of fentanyl, oxycodone, acetylfentanyl and despropionyl fentanyl (all opioids); temazepam and alprazolam (both sedatives); and citalopram (an antidepressant).
+On January 19, 2018, the Los Angeles County Medical Examiner announced that Petty's death was due to an "accidental overdose" stating "multisystem organ failure due to resuscitated cardiopulmonary arrest due to mixed drug toxicity", a combination of fentanyl, oxycodone, acetylfentanyl and despropionyl fentanyl (all opioids); temazepam and alprazolam (both benzodiazepines); and citalopram (an antidepressant).
 In a statement on his website, Petty's wife and daughter said he had a number of medical problems, including emphysema, knee difficulties "and most significantly a fractured hip".
 He was prescribed pain medication for these problems and informed on the day of his death that his hip injury had worsened.
 The statement read, "[it] is our feeling that the pain was simply unbearable and was the cause for his overuse of medication.[..]
 We feel confident that this was, as the coroner found, an unfortunate accident."

-On September 28, 2018, Petty's widow Dana gave an interview to Billboard saying that Petty put off hip surgery his doctors had recommended for some time.
+On September 23, 2018, Petty's widow Dana gave an interview to Billboard saying that Petty put off hip surgery his doctors had recommended for some time.
 "He'd had it in mind it was his last tour and he owed it to his long-time crew, from decades some of them, and his fans."
 Dana said that Petty was in a good mood the day before his death: "He had those three shows in L.A.
 Never had he been so proud of himself, so happy, so looking forward to the future—and then he's gone."